Solutions of the Sinh-Gordon Equation of Spectral Genus Two and constrained Willmore Tori I: The Isospectral Sets

 We eliminate $z$ by the first equation and arrive at:

 Since $|\lambda_1+\lambda_1^{-1}|>2$ the $(\x,\y)$-graph looks like $\infty$ with an ordinary double point at $(\x,\y)=(0,0)$ which corresponds to the single element of $L_a$.
 All other points are no critical points of $\gamma$ and on the corresponding orbits $\gamma$ takes values smaller and larger than $1$.
-Consequently, each of these orbits contains both off-diagonal elements of $K_a$.
-This implies that $K_a$ is a single orbit, connected, non-compact and dense in $I(a)$. \end{proof}
+Consequently, the orbit of any $\zeta\in K_a$ with $\gamma=1$ contains both off-diagonal elements of $K_a$.
+This implies first that any orbit of $K_a$ containes an offdiagonal element and second that $K_a$ is a single orbit, connected, non-compact and dense in $I(a)$. \end{proof}